mozilla-l10n/documentation/src/products/android-l10n/reviewing_strings.md

 #### Acceptable changes

-The first string change only adds attributes — `moz:RemovedIn="133" tools:ignore="UnusedResources"` — to an existing string, and these are not visible to localizers. `moz:RemovedIn` is used to indicate which version of Firefox stopped using the string, so that it can be safely removed from the codebase once that version has shipped to the release channel. `tools:ignore` is used by automation to exclude the string from automated checks.
+The first string change only adds attributes — `moz:RemovedIn="133" tools:ignore="UnusedResources"` — to an existing string, and these are not visible to localizers:
+* `moz:RemovedIn` was used up to Firefox 150 (March 2026) to indicate which version of Firefox stopped using the string.
+This process has been superseded by the implementation of a cross-channel logic in the android-l10n repository, which automatically imports strings from all supported branches.
+When a code patch makes strings unused, they should be removed directly from the source files, leaving localized files unchanged (Pontoon will remove them).
+* `tools:ignore` is used by automation to exclude the string from automated checks.
 More details are available in the [Android documentation](https://firefox-source-docs.mozilla.org/mobile/android/fenix/Working-with-Strings.html).

 Changes to comments for existing strings are acceptable but should be reviewed for accuracy.